 A true marker of an effective leader can often be seen through the success of those they have led, and whether they too become great leaders in their own right.
 Executive Senior Associate Athletics Director, Jen Kentera*; and Assistant Athletic Director, Student-Athlete Enrichment, Eline Vermeulen, share a unique history that led them into the professional partnership which sees them working together to lead the Student-Athlete Enrichment Program at Bucknell University.

-Rewinding to 2015, the pair were both at Boston University, Jen was working as Associate Director for Student-athlete Support Services which saw her take on a role as academic advisor to Eline, a senior student-athlete and then captain of the rowing team.
+Rewinding to 2015, the pair were both at Boston University, Jen was working as Associate Director for Student-Athlete Support Services which saw her take on a role as academic advisor to Eline, a senior student-athlete and then captain of the rowing team.
 Eline shared,

 “Jen was the best academic advisor I’ve ever had.
 I know she technically was not the academic advisor assigned to the Women’s Rowing Team, but she was awesome and I’m claiming her.”

-Jen’s expertise in creating a deeply immersive student-athlete development programs was utilized, and five years down the track, Jen oversees the program which impacts over 750 student-athletes at Bucknell.
-Jen is also responsible for the Leadership Institute, which is aimed at cultivating individuals with strong leadership potential within the Bucknell Campus.
-Embedded within the program are three key values; develop, lead, and engage, which incorporate an aligned and comprehensive schedule of workshops, events, community interaction, and speakers designed to extend student-athletes and prepare them for their careers to come.
+Jen’s expertise in creating a deeply immersive student-athlete development program was utilized, and five years down the track, Jen oversees the program which impacts over 750 student-athletes at Bucknell.
+Jen is also responsible for the Leadership Institute, which is aimed at cultivating individuals with strong leadership potential within the Bucknell campus.

 Though their last decade seems so intertwined, Jen and Eline had no initial plans to team up at Bucknell.
 But a fundamental element of the student-athlete enrichment program that Jen established, involved students developing their self-awareness and building their ability to interact and grow relationships with the people around them.
-To facilitate this process Jen decided to revisit her use of Athlete Assessments DISC Profiles, a tool she had used in her previous role working with the Bloom Family Leadership Academy at Boston University, of which Eline was a part.
+To facilitate this process Jen decided to revisit her use of Athlete Assessments’ DISC Profiles, a tool she had used in her previous role working with the Bloom Family Leadership Academy at Boston University, of which Eline was a part.

 Jen added,